-- If I die everything will automatically be given to my husband/wife or partner.
+If I die, everything will automatically be given to my spouse

-Be cautious if you are using a ‘Do It Yourself’ will kits.
-You may not prepare your will accurately or have it witnessed correctly.
+Be cautious if you are using a do-it-yourself Will kit.
+You may not prepare your Will accurately or have it witnessed correctly.

-By taking time to make a will (usually no more than an hour) you can save your next of kin uncertainty and stress.
-You will also save on the extra legal costs that can potentially be involved to finalise an estate where a person has died without a will.
+By taking time to make a Will (usually no more than an hour) you can save your next of kin uncertainty and stress.
+You will also save on the extra legal costs that may be involved to finalise your estate if you die without a Will.

 The Public Trustee can make your Will for free, so there’s absolutely no cost to you.

-Life events such as divorce, birth of a child, marriage, entering a defacto relationship, death of a spouse or partner, or death of beneficiary, can all impact your will.
+Events such as divorce, birth of a child, marriage, entering a de facto relationship, death of a spouse or partner, or death of beneficiary, can all affect your Will.